DariaLazarenko/blockchain-com-task/README.md

 3. Make sure that you have a valid CoinGecko API key.
 If you don't have one, here is a detailed guide on how to create it: [How to create Demo API key](https://support.coingecko.com/hc/en-us/articles/21880397454233-User-Guide-How-to-sign-up-for-CoinGecko-Demo-API-and-generate-an-API-key)
 4. Insert this API key as a value for `COINGECKO_API_KEY` in created earlier `.env.local` file.
+5. Make sure that you have Node.js and npm installed in order to complete further steps.
-5. Run this command to install all necessary dependencies:
+6. Run this command to install all necessary dependencies:

    ```bash
    npm install
    ```

-6. After all the dependencies have successfully installed run this command to build and run this application:
+7. After all the dependencies have successfully installed run this command to build and run this application:

    ```bash
    npm run build && npm start
    ```

-7. Finally, open [http://localhost:3000](http://localhost:3000) with your browser.
+8. Finally, open [http://localhost:3000](http://localhost:3000) with your browser.

 ## App overview